Richyrecarey/R-classifast/README.md

 All the options and parameters available to tweak are available at `help(classifast)`.

-Once trained, `classifast()` will return an object of class `classifast`, which has several methods implemented:
+Once trained, `classifast()` will return an object of class `classifast`, which has several implemented methods/functions:

+## Implemented methods

 ### summary.classifast()